jpmonaghan/widen-asset-picker-1/doc/en/picker.md

     }
     ```

-The `store` is used by all the application components (4).
+The `store` is used by all application components (4).
 These components are in charge of the UI rendering.
-In Jahia v8, a selector has to use a component to render the selected content (aka viewer) and
+In Jahia V8, a selector uses a component to render the selected content (aka viewer) and
 a component to render a picker (aka picker)
 as illustrated in the images below.